 Let us consider the Inclusion and Equality problems.

-In~\cite{Fagnot:1997b} is given positive answers to the Inclusion problem for some families of purely morphic sequences, one for those defined on a 2-letter alphabet and an other for those generated by primitive substitutions under some mild assumptions.
+In~\cite{Fagnot:1997b}, positive answers are given to the Inclusion problem for some families of purely morphic sequences, one for those defined on a 2-letter alphabet and another one for those generated by primitive substitutions under some mild assumptions.
 Observe that Theorem~\ref{theo:main2} solves this problem for uniformly recurrent morphic sequences as inclusion of languages of uniformly recurrent sequences implies the equality.

 \begin{theo} Inclusion problem for morphic languages is decidable for uniformly recurrent morphic sequences. \end{theo} \begin{proof} It is left as an exercise. \end{proof}